Doctors Are Becoming Leaders In The Environmental Movement

 Collins, a Boston-based emergency medicine physician, recalls a patient who came to her clinic during the aftermath of Hurricane Maria in 2017.
 The storm caused the woman, who had recently been diagnosed with cancer, to flee her home and come to America seeking treatment.
 "That was really the first time I was clear that I was seeing a patient who was directly impacted by climate," Collins recalls.
 "I found it very interesting and telling that her first point of contact in the United States was with health care.
 I think we can anticipate seeing more of such patients who migrate as a result of a climate-driven extreme weather event or other climate impacts."

 And it's not just during times of crisis that clinicians are noticing a shift.
 Neelima Tummala, M.D., an ENT physician and climate advocate with the George Washington University Medical Faculty Associates, shares that in her practice, patients now frequently cite more severe allergies that start earlier and end later in the year than they used to.
-Research suggests that climate change is extending the pollen allergy season and increasing the pollen count in the air.
+Research suggests that climate change is extending the pollen allergy season1 and increasing the pollen count2 in the air.

 While it's hard to directly attribute a health issue to a warming world and not some other risk factor, Tummala says this doesn't stop her from talking about climate change and its associated threats with her patients.
 She does so not to "scare people or raise alarm," she says.
 "I do it to help people understand how the environment they live in is impacting their health."